 - Step 1: Select the exam committee, schedule the exam date, and reserve a room for the exam.

 The student should schedule the Prelim Exam as soon as possible to accommodate faculty schedules, and at least 6 weeks in advance of the exam date.
 Scheduling the exam meeting is the sole responsibility of the student.
 Students should continue to work normal full-time hours in the lab until the exam period begins.

 - Step 2: Prelim Exam proposal preparation.

 The Prelim Exam period begins 6 weeks before the scheduled exam date.
 During this time it is expected that the student will delve deeply into the literature related to their thesis research and prepare the written proposal.
 The student should be reading and writing every day.
 Students should not register for lecture courses, present in a journal club or be a teaching assistant during the examination period.
 In addition, the student will not be required to do any laboratory work during the examination period and is prohibited from doing more than 2 hours of laboratory work per day.
 The student is expected to continue to attend journal clubs, Departmental Research in Progress seminars and group meetings during the Prelim Exam period.

 - Step 3: Send Specific Aims page to exam committee.

-Within the first two weeks of the Prelim Exam period the student should email the Specific Aims page to the Exam Committee and indicate which Aim(s) are student-developed.
-The student should discuss the Specific Aims with the committee members by meeting in person or by email and revise the novel student-developed Aim(s) based on committee feedback.
+Within the first two weeks of the Prelim Exam period, the student should email the Specific Aims page to their Exam Committee and indicate which Aim(s) are student-developed.
+The student should discuss the Specific Aims with their committee members by meeting in person, or by email, and revise the novel student-developed Aim(s) based on committee feedback.
 The student is responsible for obtaining approval of the Specific Aims page from each committee member within the first three weeks of the Prelim exam period.